 As an Android TV box, the Nvidia Shield TV has access to Google Play content, including its app store, a dedicated app for video and one for music.
 Google's YouTube service is also represented too, which is important as it's one of the sources for 4K content.

 It also comes with Plex and Netflix pre-installed, with the latter capable of Ultra HD streaming in HDR.
+You can subsequently download Amazon Video, which also has 4K HDR programming.

 There are also Nvidia dedicated apps for its different game services, such as the enhanced versions of Android games that require the box's beefier graphical specs to run, the ability to stream games from a local PC, and the firm's own cloud gaming service, GeForce Now.